Jonathan-Heaney/opera_sql/readme.md

 ## Dataset/Cleaning

 This dataset was a comprehensive list of opera performances.
+The original was found on Kaggle, at [this link](https://www.kaggle.com/datasets/thedevastator/world-s-largest-database-of-opera-performances).

 To clean the dataset and ensure its accuracy, I took the following steps:

 - Removed columns that were unnecessary for my analysis, including season, production, type, and start date
 - Cleaned the composer nationality column by looking up all composers that had null values